dwill023/ChIP-seq-Analysis/README.md

 Best practices for sequencing of the libraries:
 - Avoid batches or distribute samples evenly over batches
-- sequencing depth of 20-40 million reads for standard transcription factors and higher (40-80 million) for broad profiles like histones.
+- sequencing depth of 20-40 million reads for standard transcription factors and higher (40-80 million) for broad profiles like histones ([ENCODE, 2017](https://www.encodeproject.org/chip-seq/transcription_factor/)).

 The analysis workflow below: